The state of Utah provides several veteran benefits. This page explains those benefits.

 Scott B Lundell Tuition Waiver for Military Members' Surviving Dependents

-Surviving dependants of service members killed in action on or after September 11, 2001 are eligible for a tuition waiver at state schools.
+Surviving dependents of service members killed in action on or after Sep.
+11, 2001 are eligible for a tuition waiver at state schools.

-Utah Disabled Veterans with 20% or greater disability may be eligible for discounted or free hunting and fishing licenses.
+Utah disabled Veterans with 20% or more disability may be eligible for discounted fishing licenses.

-Visit the Utah Dept. of Veterans Affairs website for more information on any of these programs.
+Visit the Utah Department of Veterans Affairs website for more information on any of these programs.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.